Pregnancy, Twins and Type 1 Diabetes

 Two years ago, after leaving the clinic for my pre-conception visit I decided I did not want to ever get pregnant.

 My husband was just as taken aback, but he had more faith in me than I had.
-With him at my side, and personally knowing many amazingly strong women with T1D who have had healthy babies, I felt like I had the strength to take on the challenge.
+With him by my side, and personally knowing many amazingly strong women with type 1 diabetes (T1D) who have had healthy babies, I felt like I had the strength to take on the challenge.

 I knew it would be first-thing’s-first: my HbA1c needed to be below 6.
 For the next couple of months, I watched things like a hawk and at the time of conception it was 5.9.